AmyMikhail/Geomapcoder/README.md

 ### Special features and future developments:

 This app is being developed as a multilingual app.
-At present, users can choose between French and English.
-In the future, Spanish, Arabic and Russian will be added.
-Note that the app was developed in French in the first instance.
-It uses the `sh18y` family of packages as well as `deeplr` for automated translation.
+Users can choose between English, French, Spanish, Russian and Arabic (the five UN languages) by clicking on the relevant language button at the top right of the app.
+This will trigger all text and button labels in the app to be refreshed and shown in the selected language.
 If you spot any translation errors, please raise an issue (see below).

 ### Reporting errors and bugs or requesting enhancements: